etaletai13/desktop/README.md

 - optionally wine for windows builds on mac or linux

 1. `git clone https://github.com/Musicoin/desktop && cd desktop`
-2. _HACK_: depending on your os, `yarn add -D 7zip-bin-[win,mac,linux]` - This is a temporary workaround for 7zip-bin being broken.
+2. _HACK_: depending on your os, `yarn add -D 7zip-bin-[win,mac,linux] --ignore-scripts` - This is a temporary workaround for 7zip-bin being broken.
-3. `yarn --link-duplicates`
-4. `yarn debug` - This will run in SDK mode for development.
+3. `yarn debug` - This will run in SDK mode for development.
 5. `yarn build-all`
       -or-
    `yarn build-x86`